abayala/T2_P5_MPC/README.md

 epsi[t+1] = ( psi[t] - psides[t] ) - v[t] * delta[t] / Lf * dt

 where f is the 3rd degree polynomial of the reference or desired trajectory.
-Lf is the distance from the center of mass of the car and the front axel and for this project Lf = 2.67 mts according to the class material. psides[t] is the desired heading to reach, which can be calculated by computing the tangential angle of the deritave of the polynomial f, in other words psides[t] = arctan(f'(x))
+Lf is the distance from the center of mass of the car and the front axel, in which for this project Lf = 2.67 mts according to the class material. psides[t] is the desired heading to reach, which can be calculated by computing the tangential angle of the deritave of the polynomial f, in other words psides[t] = arctan(f'(x))

 ## Development